danesparza/tvshow-info/README.md

 Quickstart to using the library in .NET
 -----------------

-1. Add a reference to the library in your project
+1. Add a reference to the ShowInfo.dll library in your project or [install the NuGet package](https://www.nuget.org/packages/TV-show-info/)
-2. Set the 'PluginDirectory' configuration value in your app.config or web.config.
-The plugin directory is where the information provider plugin .dll's are located.
+2. Make sure the provider plugin .dlls are in the same directory as your executing assembly.
 TVShow-info ships with 2 providers: Rovi and TheTVDB.
 3. Set the appropriate configuration values for your providers (like API keys) in the app.config or web.config.
 4. Write code that uses the library: